lucky-jjq/MCIT593/final_project/README.txt

 Group project by JJ Qian and Xunjing Wu

-The Parking Data Analyzer program follows the N-tier design architecture and has the following five components:
+The Parking Data Analyzer program reads data in csv, txt and json files, analyzes the parking data, and outputs the results into new txt files.
+The program follows the N-tier design architecture and has the following five components:

-- Data: this builds the population object and the violation object.
+- Data: builds the population object and the violation object.
-- Data Management: this handles all the reading and writing to files.
+- Data Management: handles all the reading and writing to files.
 This also includes parsing data and filtering out non-PA and empty-zipcode data.
-- Processor: this performs all the analysis on the data, including calculating total fines and fines per capita for each zipcode.
+- Processor: performs all the analysis on the data, including calculating total fines and fines per capita for each zipcode.
-- UI: this prints fines per capita in each zipcode to the screen.
+- UI: prints fines per capita in each zipcode to the screen.
-- Main: this calls different functions and puts the whole game together.
+- Main: calls different functions and puts the whole game together.

 The program expects one of the following two run configurations: